QUEERiCULUM: Grassroots Political Activism

 11:00 am: Keynote speech by Cleve Jones

-12 noon: First Period : workshops (all described further) on Canvassing, Phone Banking, Voter Registration and Motivational Interviewing
+12 noon: First Period : Pick 1 of 4 separate workshops on Canvassing, Phone Banking, Voter Registration and Motivational Interviewing

-2:00pm: Second Period : workshops on Canvassing, Phone Banking, Voter Registration and Motivational Interviewing
+2:00pm: Second Period : Like 1st period but you get to pick a different topic from the same 4 separate workshops on Canvassing, Phone Banking, Voter Registration and Motivational Interviewing

 4:00pm: Graduation, Action Plans, and Reflections on the Day